-26
+Figure 26: Setup for 3D-print of the claws in Cura 2.7.0

-The designs were prepared for printing using the Cura 2.7.0 software.
+The designs were prepared for printing using the Cura 2.7.0 software (Figure 26).
 The panel on the left side (marked as "1") displays the setting for the figure itself.
 These options let the user rotate, scale and move the object.
 On the top right is where the printer is selected (marked as "2").
 Below that is where the settings for the printing material is selected (marked as "3").
 The type of material and size is selected here and the thickness of the print can be defined under "Profile".
 The print settings (marked as "4") is preferred to be set to "Recommended" setup for non-experienced users.
 For the more experienced users can "Custom" setup be selected.
 The custom setup allows the user to select how much fill (in percent) the print shall have, where support is needed, speed, etc. The last rubric (marked as "5") displays the calculated time for the print, dimensions and name of the file.